-Service Coordination consists of evaluating patient needs, developing a service plan to meet the patient’s needs, linking the patient to the services, then evaluating the effectiveness of the services to determine if they are meeting the patient’s needs.
-Service Coordinators are assigned to 20 patients or less, so they are able to attend to patient and family needs, and provide individualized services.
+Case Management consists of evaluating patient needs, developing a service plan to meet the patient’s needs, linking the patient to the services, then evaluating the effectiveness of the services to determine if they are meeting the patient’s needs.
+Case Managers are assigned a limited number of cases, so they are able to attend to patient and family needs, and provide individualized care.

 Sensory Stimulation is a term that describes the effects of a person’s environment on the mind and body.
 Information enters the body through the eyes, ears, nose, mouth, and sensory nerves in the skin, then the brain interprets it.
 For individuals with intellectual / developmental disabilities, Northwood offers a special environment equipped to stimulate a patient’s senses, which can result in improve learning.
 The sensory stimulation room has been used to successfully alleviate anxiety, reduce aggression, and improve behavior for many Northwood patients.